kimh/clojure-by-example/source/index.md

 <br>

 In short, **list comprehension** is a way to create a list from existing lists.
-The idea of list comprehension comes from math world.
+The idea of list comprehension comes from the world of math.
 It's used in order to write sets in simpler and easier way.

 For example, `{x | x >0}` means the set of all `x` that is bigger than than 0.
 So if `x` is the set of -1, 1, and 2, then the notation refers to the set of 1 and 2 but not -1.